Weld Procedure Development in Green Bay

 - The procedure must be qualified and documented (PQR)

-- The WPS is created, based off of the PQR
+- The WPS is created, based on the PQR

 - Individual welders must then qualify and the WPQ is made